adambard/learnxinyminutes-docs/fortran90.html.markdown

 !
-ISO Standard Fortran 2008 introduced the DO CONCURRENT construct to allow you ! to express loop-level parallelis
+ISO Standard Fortran 2008 introduced the DO CONCURRENT construct to allow you ! to express loop-level parallelism

 integer :: i
 real :: array(100)